outlearn-content/acquia/pages/entities-lesson7.md

-# Fields in Drupal 7 vs Drupal 8
+# Lesson 7: Fields in Drupal 7 vs Drupal 8

 In Drupal 7, fields were often stored as complex arrays that could take on a number of patterns.
 In Drupal 8, fields all use the same pattern.
 They are all objects in the class [`FieldItemList`](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Field%21FieldItemList.php/class/FieldItemList/8).
 This is the case if they are single value, multi-value, multilingual, built-in fields, or attached fields.
 In some ways, this makes developing for Drupal 8 easier, but also means that some things that were simple in Drupal 7 are more complex.